Skip to main content

 What about Uterine and Breast Cancer Risks?

 The hormonal nature of these treatments also raises questions about other hormone-sensitive tissues.
-The data regarding breast is largely reassuring, with most studies finding no consistent link between fertility drug use and an increased risk of breast cancer.
+The data regarding breast cancer risk is largely reassuring, with most studies finding no consistent link between fertility drug use and an increased risk of breast cancer.
 The picture for uterine cancer is slightly more complex.

 Some retrospective studies have suggested a possible increased risk, particularly with higher cumulative doses of clomiphene citrate in women who remain nulligravid (have never given birth).
 This highlights a recurring theme ∞ the baseline condition of infertility and the physiological state of pregnancy itself are powerful confounding variables in assessing long-term risk.